 He died on July 28 at Greenwich Hospital in Greenwich, Connecticut, according to his wife, Nancy.
 The cause was complications from amyotrophic lateral sclerosis, the nerve disorder known as Lou Gehrig’s disease.
 He lived in Chappaqua, New York.

 A graduate of Princeton University and the University of Chicago, O’Neil, known as Rory, rose to executive vice president in charge of the personal trust department at Manufacturers Hanover Trust Co., part of today’s JPMorgan Chase & Co.
-(JPM) In 1977 he became a director of Travelers Corp. -- predecessor of today’s Travelers Cos. -- and led its finance committee.
+(JPM:US) In 1977 he became a director of Travelers Corp. -- predecessor of today’s Travelers Cos. -- and led its finance committee.

 In 1984, he co-founded and became chief executive of Greenspan O’Neil Inc. in New York.
 His partners in the new investment firm were Greenspan, the future Federal Reserve chairman who was then chairman of economic consultant Townsend- Greenspan & Co., and talent agent Marvin Josephson, who owned International Creative Management, now ICM Partners, until 1992.